CartoDB/carto-react-template/template-base-3-typescript/template/README.md

 # CARTO for React

-Skeleton Template for CARTO Cloud Native with Typescript
+Skeleton Template fo CARTO Cloud Native

 Welcome to CARTO for React!
 The best way to develop Location Intelligence Apps using CARTO Cloud Native platform + deck.gl.
 It will provide you a well designed structure following the best practices for modern frontend development and an integrated toolchain for testing, building and deploying your application.